juanfernandes/juanfernandes-uk/src/notes/monthly-notes-march-2024.md

 date: 2024-05-15T16:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">I didn't make any notes for March, it seems, and looking back at the calendar it seems like nothing worthy of mentioning happened.</p>
+I didn't make any notes for March, it seems, and looking back at the calendar it seems like nothing worthy of mentioning happened.{.lead}

 ## Personal
 - It was my ex-wife's birthday - but she didn't reply to my message asking if she wanted the kids to come and see her.
 Birthday cards went in the bin.